-The majority of regulatory regimes adopt dose to an individual member of a 'critical group' or a 'potentially exposed group' as a primary quantity for assessing the long-term consequences of a deep geological disposal facility, most commonly through the imposition of an annual exposure limit on effective dose from all sources, and dose constraints that apply to individual sources.
-As doses are being calculated for hypothetical individuals in the far future, it is commonly recognised that the calculations can ever only be illustrative in nature.
+The majority of regulatory regimes adopt dose to an individual member of a 'critical group' or a 'potentially exposed group' as a primary quantity for assessing the long-term radiological consequences of a geological disposal facility, most commonly through the imposition of an annual exposure limit on effective dose from all sources, and dose constraints that apply to individual sources.
+As doses are being calculated for hypothetical individuals in the far future, the calculations can ever only be illustrative in nature.